 - Large formats enhance storytelling and increase perceived value.

-- They create "theatre" in tableside service, turning a glass of wine into an event.
+- They create theater in tableside service, turning a glass of wine into an event.

 Serving Tips for Large Formats

 - Temperature: Allow extra time to chill.
-A Magnum takes twice as long to chill as a standard bottle.
+A magnum takes roughly twice as long to chill as a standard bottle.

 - Opening: Use a sturdy corkscrew.
 For older large formats, a two-prong “Ah-So” opener may be safer for fragile corks.